 With a name that doesn’t exactly roll off the tongue and concept art that looks a bit like a Marriott draped in the middle of the woods, the verdict is still out on Reflections: A Disney Lakeside Lodge.

-The Cove Hotel is going to appeal to the luxury crowd as this 349-room hotel comes to Disney World in the next years.
+The Disney World Swan Reserve Hotel is going to appeal to the luxury crowd as this 349-room hotel comes to Disney World in the next years.

 Built over by the Swan and Dolphin Hotels, The Cove Hotel will have high-tech suites and a rooftop restaurant perfect for the fireworks.

 The Cove structure has already reached its peak height, rising high above the surrounding area.
 Some work is left on the outside, but from now on the majority will be concentrated on the interior of the building.